Women's soccer claim of unequal pay tossed, can argue travel - WHIZ News

 “We are shocked and disappointed with today’s decision, but we will not give up our hard work for equal pay,” Molly Levinson, spokeswoman for the women’s players, said in a statement.
 “We are confident in our case and steadfast in our commitment to ensuring that girls and women who play this sport will not be valued as lesser just because of their gender.”

-Players intend to ask the 9th U.S. Circuit Court of Appeals to overturn Klausner’s decision, a move that could delay the trial.
+Players intend to ask the 9th U.S. Circuit Court of Appeals to overturn Klausner’s decision, a move that could delay the trial into 2021 or later.

-“We have learned that there are tremendous obstacles to change; we know that it takes bravery and courage and perseverance to stand up to them,” Levinson said.
+“If you know this team at all you know we have a lot of fight left in us.
+We knew this wasn’t going to be easy, change never is,” defender Becky Sauerbrunn wrote on Twitter.

+While the Americans are the most successful women’s team, with four World Cup titles including the last two, the U.S. men did not even qualify for the 2018 World Cup.
+The USSF argued the women actually made more than the men both overall and by game average, and the women claimed they should have the same bonus structure as the men.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports